 Prunus Cerasifera Hybrid Plums

 Cerasifera cherry-plums and their hybrids bloom quite early in the season, but they tend to demonstrate a good amount of resistance to black knot.
-Some of them will also develop strong color well before they are ripe, and this can draw the attention of certain kinds of birds and mammals.
+The fruit from some varieties will develop strong color well before they are ripe, and this can draw the attention of certain kinds of birds and mammals.

 Lavina